Vesper (cocktail): History

 In Ian Fleming's Casino Royale, the first of his works to feature James Bond, Bond orders a dry martini in a "deep champagne goblet" but then changes his order and gives the barman a recipe.
 The dialogue is:

+Just a moment.
+Three measures of Gordon's, one of vodka, half a measure of Kina Lillet.
+Shake it very well until it's ice-cold, then add a large thin slice of lemon peel.
+Got it? ...
+This drink's my own invention.
+I'm going to patent it when I think of a good name.

 Bond deems the result "excellent" and calls it a "special martini".
 (Note: After tasting the resulting drink and watching "as the deep glass became frosted with the pale golden drink, slightly aerated by the bruising of the shaker", Bond advises the barman: "Excellent ... but if you can get a vodka made with grain instead of potatoes, you will find it still better."
 He then gently mocks himself for making such a fine distinction.)
 Later in the novel, after being introduced to the beautiful Vesper Lynd, Bond tells Vesper that his search for a name is over if she will permit him to name the drink after her.

 The cocktail was not Fleming's creation.
 It was devised by his friend Ivar Bryce as evidenced by the words Fleming inscribed in Bryce's copy of Casino Royale: "For Ivar, who mixed the first Vesper and said the good word."
 Naming a cocktail the Vesper was Fleming's idea though he drew inspiration from someone else's joke.
 He had encountered the term at evening drinks when a butler announced: "Vespers are served."
 Fleming adapted this pun on the name of the religious observance normally held about sunset, "Vespers".
 And Bond alludes to this by praising his cocktail's name as "very appropriate to the violet hour when my cocktail will now be drunk all over the world".